Guards F5000 Championship round

 - Brabham BT21 (John Millar): New to Sports Motors (Manchester) for Peter Gethin to race in European F3 in 1967.
 Then to Frank Lythgoe and fitted with a 2-litre BMW engine for Peter Gethin to race at the 1968 race of Champions.
 Then to John Miller in Scotland and used in libre racing over the next three seasons, including two appearances in the 1969 Formula 5000 series.
 Sold to Alasdair Pearson car 1972, and run in the Burmah-Castrol Scottish Hill Climb Championship.
 Advertised in October 1972 from a Glasgow number as a BT21/23C with an Alan Smith BMW engine and a comment that it had only been used in hilclimbs and sprints that season.
-Subsequent history unknown, but may be the Brabham raced by Paul Maxwell in Monoposto from 1973 onwards.
+To Paul Maxwell for Monoposto from 1973 onwards.

 - Brabham BT21A (Jim Charnock): New to Sir Nick Williamson and fitted with a 1600cc Cosworth Ford twin cam for the 1967 British Hill Climb Championship.
 To Stockbridge Racing early 1968 and driven by John Fenning in libre and by Howard Bennett in hillclimbs.
 To Robin Darlington (Overton-on-Dee, Wales) August 1968 and raced in libre (also driven by Tony Lanfranchi).
 To Jim Charnock (Liverpool) for 1969 - John Wingfield November 1971 and raced in libre by him through 1972 and by his mechanic John Somers in a couple of Silverstone libre races later on in 1972.
 Then to Steve Malins 1973 - Harvey Hodgson (Blackpool) 1975 - Roger Murray (Barrow-in-Furness, Cumbria) June 1987 - Graham North 1990 or 1991 - Stephan Foster - Roger Bevan (High Wycombe, Buckinghamshire) 2005 or 2006 - Barry Goodyear late spring 2009.